Audacious 3.4 on Ubuntu 13.04: no gapless playing with ALSA output

 What format of audio files are you playing, and does the same problem appear with other formats?

-#4 Updated by John Lindgren 9 months ago
+#4 Updated by John Lindgren about 1 year ago

 Do both songs have the same number of channels and the same sample rate?
 Do you have any effect plugins enabled?

-#5 Updated by Luca Rossetto Casel 9 months ago
+#5 Updated by Luca Rossetto Casel about 1 year ago

 I set Audacious to send the sound directly to the hw: device, without passing by dmix; but I tried to use dmix too, and the problem remained.